This blog is about economics. But it’s written for people who “don’t do economics”.

 In all seriousness, practical skills such as sewing, cooking, mending and making are pretty important to be properly independent.

 But, the real benefit of home economics is the economics bit.

-Home ec is an absolutely brilliant way of learning to read the world that will help you with anything you want to do.
-Whether your thing is running a cafe, buying a house, or choosing a coffee.
-Home economics will help you to thrive.
+Economics is a brilliant way of learning to read the world that helps you with anything you want to do.
+Whether your thing is running a cafe, buying a house, or choosing a coffee, economics will help you to thrive.